-At the time of writing (May 2022), 61.1% of Queensland, was still drought-declared.
-In this region, the Western Downs LGA is still drought-declared.
-In examining the likely future impacts - and in doing so, exploring our risks and vulnerabilities, we have assumed another 'prolonged' drought will commence in the region, within 8-12 years.
+As of 12 May 2022, the Paroo and Bulloo shires were still drought declared and have been for more than 72 months.
+The remainder of the shires have been drought free for 1-6 months.
+Examining the likely future impacts - and in doing so, exploring our risks and vulnerabilities, we have assumed another 'prolonged' drought will commence in the region, within 8-12 years.
 The following likely impacts of the next drought in the region are based on knowledge (traditional, local and 'outside') and patterns from the past; trends and future predictions/forecasts from 'best practice science' and data sources.
 They also take into account adaptation pathways already in place, but not the intervention options and alternative adaptation pathways described later in this regional Drought Resilience Plan.